RivaD2/city_explorer_api./README.md

 ----

-Number and name of feature: Feature 2: Add an environment variable to our server for location and weather
+# Number and name of feature: Feature 2: Added an environment variable to our server for location and weather

 Estimate of time needed to complete: 2 hrs